Substitution at Uber Eats - UK

 For more information on right to work checks:

-Uber Eats operates a zero-tolerance policy towards anyone who fails to meet their obligations in relation to any substitute engaged by them.
+Uber Eats operates a zero tolerance approach towards anyone who fails to meet their obligations in relation to their substitute.

-There are three ways to carry out a right to work check, depending on the type of citizenship the substitute has:
+There are three ways to carry out a right to work check, depending on the type of citizenship your substitute has:

 • All citizens: A manual right to work check: For example, checking a passport or current Immigration Status Document issued by the Home Office.
 A full list of documents - and the steps you should take to conduct a manual check - can be found here on GOV.UK